Ravenstine/ember-custom-elements/README.md

 In this example, the `<test-route-sidebar>` element exhibits the same behavior as `{{outlet "sidebar"}}` would inside the parent route of the `posts` route.
 Notice that the `outletName` option reflects the name of the outlet specified in the call to the `render()` method.

+Note that the use of `renderTemplate` is being deprecated in newer versions of Ember.